backdrop-contrib/userpoints/README.md

    Configure the options as per your requirements

 3. Go to Admin -> User accounts -> Permissions and configure as desired.

-API
----

-The API documentation can be found at api.worldempire.ch/api/userpoints.

 License
 -------